 We provide context and visibility regardless of the network traffic being encrypted.
 We developed Machine Learning analyzers trained to detect nefarious activity.
 Examples include phishing, ransomware indicators, and a library of behavioral analytics gathered over time to identify anomalous activity within a network environment.

 We fill in the context gap through event correlation.
 This context would otherwise be missing when analyzing encrypted traffic.”

-Instead, ThreatEye NV uses Encrypted Traffic Analysis (ETA), which analyzes behavior to reveal attackers in your network.
+Instead, ThreatEye uses Encrypted Traffic Analysis (ETA), which analyzes behavior to reveal attackers in your network.
 Software probes generate high-fidelity metadata, and long-term behavior analysis creates a detailed baseline.
 Our Event Correlation Engine (ECE) then pulls everything together.
 Read more, here.

 “We are solving investigation management for analysts and the contextual problem of scoping a compromise,” Hladik says.

 More: Finding Cyberthreats Within Encryption

 You can now detect advanced threats despite encryption because of Encrypted Traffic Analysis.
 There is no reason to break encryption or require packet inspection to achieve security objectives.
 Now you can choose to analyze traffic behavior instead.

 For more on this topic, download the white paper: Removing Encryption as a Barrier to Investigation.